-Newburgh, NY - Representative Sean Patrick Maloney (NY-18) issued the following statement after a New Jersey Transit passenger train crashed in Hoboken.
+Newburgh, NY - Representative Sean Patrick Maloney (NY-18) issued the following statement after a Long Island Rail Road (LIRR) train derailed at Atlantic Terminal in Brooklyn, NY injuring dozens of people.

 In The News